-This program is strongly encouraged for Business majors as there is an abundance of business classes taught in English with an international focus.
+The HFWU program is strongly encouraged for Business minors or majors as there is an abundance of business classes taught in English with an international focus.
 There is also an opportunity to participate in internships while abroad with prior German language skills.
 The International Office at HFWU is eager to help assist in the application process and guide you through the steps necessary to help make this opportunity part of your journey while abroad.

-What about traveling?
-HFWU requires all students to pay a semester fee that includes the obligatory social contribution and a special public transport ticket which allows students to travel for free in the greater Stuttgart area on workdays after 6 pm and on weekends and public holidays all day long.
-This ticket will allow students to travel to surrounding areas with ease as they look for the grandiose cathedrals and explore the history of the economic and social innovations Germany has reached today.
+HFWU requires all students to pay a semester fee that includes a special public transport ticket which allows students to travel for free in the greater Stuttgart area on workdays after 6 pm and on weekends and public holidays all day long.
+Students studying at Heidelberg University can purchase a semster-ticket at the info-center or you can bike around, since Heidelberg is flat and well-equipped with bike paths.

-Dates: Spring Semester only, unless planning to be abroad for the full year.
+Fall semester beings late September through the end of January.
 Spring Semester runs from early-March until the end of July.
 Year long students would begin classes in late-September and arrive back at the end of July with the Spring Semester students.

-Costs: Students pay regualr Linfield tuition, technology fee and a program fee.
+Students pay regular Linfield tuition, technology fee and a program fee.
 Housing is paid directly to the overseas institution.
 Linfield pays the round-trip airfare from PDX for qualified students' first study abroad experience.
 Students pay their own passport and visa fees and may use their financial aid while abroad.

-Curriculum: Students are required to take 30 European Credit Transfer System (ECTS) credits per semester.
+Students are required to take 30 European Credit Transfer System (ECTS) credits per semester.
 These credits do not correlate to hours spent in the classroom and thus vary for each course.
-The international course catalogue lists the ECTS equivalents for each class and can be found at:
+The international course catalog lists the ECTS equivalents for each class

-Housing: Students live in campus dorms during their study in Germany.
-Refer to the website for futher information: http://www.hfwu.de/eng/student-life/nuertingen-campus/accommodation.html
+Students live in campus dorms during their study in Germany and do their own cooking.
+Refer to the website

-Selection Criterion: A minimum cumulative GPA of 2.75 at the time of application is required to participate.
-There is not a language requirement for this program, however German courses taken prior to departure are strongly encouraged to take maximum advantage of varying opportunities offered.
+A minimum cumulative GPA of 2.75 at the time of application is required to participate.
+There is no language requirement for the HFWU program, Nürtingen Campus; however students must be German majors to study at HU.